feenix-ho/dsait4025-group-8-conftr/Reproduction of “Learning Optimal Conformal Classifiers”.md

 ## Contributions

 Razo re-ran the authors' official Python code on MNIST, verified coverage and set-size metrics, and documented all hyper-parameters and random seeds to enable exact replay (reproduction criteria).
+Doing this, he evaluated the original codebase.

 Juul contributed by reproducing the German Credit results (which required partial reimplementation) and by extending the experiments to a new medical dataset (new data criteria).